asdf-community/asdf-alpine/README.md

 # start working on a new node image
-git checkout --orphan nodejs-8.2.1 rm * # clean the branch files echo 'FROM vborja/asdf-alpine' > Dockerfile
+git checkout --orphan nodejs-8.2.1 rm * # clean the branch files

+echo 'FROM vborja/asdf-alpine' > Dockerfile
-# Read the following section and edit your .tool-* files
+# Read the following section about Repo layout

 # build it
 docker build . -t nodejs-8.2.1